 Stalin died on March 5, 1953, probably of natural causes; some have argued that some of his leadership colleagues may have poisoned him, but there has been no evidence to sustain this accusation.

-Stalin had never been a particularly healthy man.
+To tell the truth, Stalin had never been a particularly healthy man.
 Since childhood he had had to fight to stay alive.
 At the age of seven, he contracted smallpox.
 Yet he survived (his three brothers all died from childhood diseases).
 The disease left his face scarred, but he was alive.
-As he got older, he knew he was an unprepossessing sight, with his short stature and pocked face (he is also reported to have had a withered left arm, for reasons that are in dispute, and an imperfect left foot, on which two toes were joined).
+As he got older, he knew he was an unprepossessing sight, with his short stature and pocked face.
+Also he is reported to have had a withered left arm, for reasons that are in dispute, and an imperfect left foot, on which two toes were joined.
 At the age of 27, he was pronounced physically unfit for military service during a general mobilization.

 Stalin’s heavy pipe-smoking and drinking, combined with his ever-worsening paranoia and destructive habits, destroyed his health.
 Besides arterial sclerosis and high blood pressure, he suffered from terrible headaches and increasingly numerous attacks of dizziness.
 As his daughter Svetlana Alliluyeva wrote, “He knew and understood that he was hated, and he knew why.”